Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 The *File Browser* editor will give all valid fonts a capital F icon, as seen in *Loading a Type 1 font file.*

-.. note:: Unix note
+.. note:: Location of fonts on Unix

    Fonts are typically located under ``/usr/lib/fonts``, or some variant like ``/usr/lib/X11/fonts``, but not always.
 They may be in other locations as well, such as ``/usr/share/local`` or ``/usr/local/share``, and possibly related sub-trees.